jonesy-b-dev/node-red-freshdesk/README.md

 ## Warnings
 * The delete company node will permanently delete a company without warnings.
 This can be dangerous.
 Any contacts associated with the company will NOT be removed.

+## Whats new in v0.8.1
+* Updated README.md

+For full log of the updates please check the GitHub

 ## Report bugs
 https://github.com/jonesy-b-dev/node-red-freshdesk/issues